ShieldQuest/ShieldQuest/README.md

 # Hey there, I'm Quest! 👋

-I'm a self-taught developer on a mission to learn Python and explore the world of code.
+I'm a self-taught developer focused on mastering Python programing and venturing in the world of coding.
 No fancy titles—just passion, persistence, and curiosity.

 - ![ShieldQuest's GitHub stats](https://github-readme-stats.vercel.app/api?username=ShieldQuest&show_icons=true&theme=tokyonight)